 The facts are good reading:

 On October 26, 2009, Defendant Susan Finkelstein posted an advertisement on the internet forum Craigslist that read: “Diehard Phillies fan—gorgeous tall buxom blonde—in desperate need of two World Series tickets.
 Price negotiable—I’m the creative type!
-Maybe we can help each other!”
+Maybe we can help each other!”You can see where this is going.
+Finkelstein was arrested at a meeting with the undercover officer and charged with prostitution and attempted prostitution.

 That same day [Sgt Robert Bugsch] with the Bensalem Township Police Department was monitoring Craigslist postings for possible prostitution advertisements.
 [Sergeant Bugsch] replied to Defendant’s ad via email requesting to see Defendant’s photograph.
 A few minutes [later], Defendant responded with three (3) topless photographs of herself with the message, “No problem, Robert.
 Here’s a few for ya!”